 ©National Trust Images/Andrew Butler

 Arlington Court – A Regency house run by the National Trust that also has a Carriage Museum housed in the stable block.
-The collection was started in 1964 and now has one of the countries largest collections with some carriages dating back hundreds of years ranging from servant carts to carriages for grand state occasions.
-Within the house itself you can discover a large collection of model sailing ships and every room you visit is full of interesting items from the houses 500-year history.
-If the sun makes an appearance do make time to take a walk in the grounds and reward yourself with a stop in the cafe for a bite to drink and something to eat.
+The collection was start in 1964 and now has one of the country’s largest collections.
+With some carriages dating back hundreds of years ranging from servant carts to carriages for grand state occasions.
+Within the house itself you can discover a large collection of model sailing ships.
+And every room you visit is full of interesting items from the houses 500-year history.
+If the sun makes an appearance do make time to take a walk in the grounds.
+And reward yourself with a stop in the cafe for a bite to drink and something to eat.

 ©National Trust Images/Chris Lacey

 Powderham Castle – Lying in a beautiful deer park on the banks of the River Exe, the Castle has been welcoming visitors since 1959 to share 600 years of history and heritage.
-There are guided tours of the castle where you can learn about the history or they have open house sessions where you can wander the Castle at your own pace.
-If the sun comes out you can explore the rose garden, American garden and the walled garden.
+There are guide tours of the castle where you can learn about the history.
+Or they have open house sessions where you can wander the Castle at your own pace.
+If the sun comes out you can explore the rose garden, American garden, and the walled garden.

 The Royal Albert Memorial Museum and Art Gallery – This world-class museum is located in Exeter in a spectacular Victorian building.
-It covers Devon’s rich history, animals and world culture.
-There is a busy programme of events and exhibitions so is changing frequently and is free to enter.
+It covers Devon’s rich history, animals, and world culture.
+There is a busy program of events and exhibitions so is changing frequently and is free to enter.

-Lyn and Exmoor Museum – A small museum located in Lynton in a charming Grade II listed whitewashed cottage, the oldest in the village.
-The museum has seven rooms of displays covering agriculture, the Lynmouth flood, natural history, railways, maritime and it even has its own ghost.
+Lyn and Exmoor Museum – A small museum located in Lynton in a charming Grade II listed whitewash cottage, the oldest in the village.
+The museum has seven rooms of displays covering agriculture.
+The Lynmouth flood, natural history, railways, maritime and it even has its own ghost.

-Combe Martin Museum – A seaside laboratory open for all, covering agriculture, school life from the 20th century, where you can discover how silver and lead mining made a difference to village life.
-See the Sail Loft displays which tell a tale of the importance of the maritime trade within the village and experience what life in a typical cottage from the past was like.
-If the weather improves, explore the beach and rock-pools or go on a beach safari led by museum volunteers.
+Combe Martin Museum – A seaside laboratory open for all, covering agriculture, and school life from the 20th century, where you can discover how silver and lead mining made a difference in village life.
+See the Sail Loft displays which tell a tale of the importance of the maritime trade within the village.
+And experience what life in a typical cottage from the past was like.
+If the weather improves, explore the beach and rock pools or go on a beach safari led by museum volunteers.

-Mortehoe Museum – Mortehoe Museum is filled with the history and charm of the village of Mortehoe, owned by National Trust, this is the perfect place for when it is raining.
-The museum features the villages rich coastal history, the railway, the importance of tourism in the area, farming and country skills as well as having a shop on the ground floor.
+Mortehoe Museum – Mortehoe Museum is filled with the history and charm of the village of Mortehoe, owned by the National Trust, this is the perfect place for when it is raining.
+The museum features the village’s rich coastal history and the railway.
+The importance of tourism in the area, farming and country skills.
+As well as having a shop on the ground floor.

 South Molton and District Museum – reflects the life and times of the town and the surrounding countryside.
-Located on the ground floor of the Guildhall in the town square, the museum is a blend of ancient and local history of the town including agricultural history and archaeological finds.
+Located on the ground floor of the Guildhall in the town square.
+The museum is a blend of the ancient and local history of the town including agricultural history and archaeological finds.
 Learn how cider making was so popular.
-Children are given the opportunity of completing a fun quiz and trying to spot the Penny Farthing and fire engines along with a few owls along the way.
+Children is give the opportunity of completing a fun quiz and try to spot.
+The Penny Farthing and fire engines along with a few owls along the way.

-Tavistock Museum – is a town museum which shows exhibits relating to the towns monastic, market and mining past.
-The museum shows a display from Tavistock Abbey and tells the history behind the great Benedictine Abbey as it was previously called before it burnt down.
+Tavistock Museum – is a town museum that shows exhibits relating to the town’s monastic, market, and mining past.
+The museum shows a display from Tavistock Abbey and tells the history behind the great Benedictine.
+Abbey as it previously call before it burnt down.
 The Museum proudly displays images of Tavistock and East Cornwall between 1960 and 1990 by the late Jim Thorington.

-The Museum of Dartmoor Life – Located in Okehampton and set over 3 floors this Museum takes you through the stages of Dartmoor life from the prehistoric times to today.
-Discover how farming and agriculture made a huge impact on shaping Dartmoor and imagine a typical day for a scullery maid or a school child.
+The Museum of Dartmoor Life – Located in Okehampton and set over 3 floors this Museum takes you through the stages of Dartmoor life from prehistoric times to today.
+Discover how farming and agriculture made a huge impact on shaping Dartmoor.
+And imagine a typical day for a scullery maid or a school child.

-Totnes Museum – set over 5 floors, the museum celebrates the people within the town, sharing stories, lives and history both young and old.
-There are even rumoured to be ghosts that haunt the museum!
+Totnes Museum – set over 5 floors, the museum celebrates the people within the town, sharing stories, lives, and history both young and old.
+There are even rumore to be ghosts that haunt the museum!
 Experience a mysterious cat brush past your legs!
-For the children, there is a chance to take part in a fun quiz and to dress up as a victorian.
+For the children, there is a chance to take part in a fun quiz.
+And to dress up as a victorian.